MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPExcelUserDefinedFunction.md

 ### -Assembly
 Specifies the strongly-typed name of the assembly.
-The name must be unique in the list of user-defined functions, and cannot be more than 4096 alphanumeric characters long.
+The name must be unique in the list of user-defined functions and cannot be more than 4096 alphanumeric characters long.

 The type must be a string of alphanumeric characters; for example, SampleCompany.SampleApplication.SampleUdf, C:\UDFs\SampleUdf.dll, or \\\\MyNetworkServer\UDFs\SampleUdf.dll.

 ```yaml
 Type: String